What can I learn from this page?

 Our general questions follow what is called the "Agree Format".
 For these questions, we put forward a statement, and you tell us how much you agree or disagree with that statement.
 In Culture Amp you use our "Heat Bar" to enter your answers.
 Simply swipe left to right to select from Strongly Disagree to Strongly Agree.
 Clicking on your response will select that answer.
 If you're on a laptop or desktop you use your trackpad or mouse pointer to select.
 If you're on a tablet or smartphone you can simply swipe.

-Why only five answers?
+Why only five answer options?
 I'd like more choice.

 Why are the questions framed positively?